Free Sunday School Lesson: Peer Pressure

 Read the following situations one at a time.
 After each situation, have kids brainstorm the right thing to do.
 Then have partners use their puppets to act out a good choice for that situation.

-- Your parents tell you not to watch television, but when they go outside, your sister tells you to turn it on anyway; and
+- Your parents tell you not to watch television, but when they go outside, your brother tells you to turn it on anyway.

 - Your teacher asks you not to run in the hallway, but all your friends run.